hafid34bba/Revenue-prediction-for-online-shoppes-dataset-using-ML-models/README.md

 # Steps for data preprocessing

-1- transform text columns to categorial
+1- transform text columns to categorial <br/>
-2- encode labels
+2- encode labels <br/>
-3- scale the data using min max
+3- scale the data using min max<br/>
-4-split the data into train and test
+4-split the data into train and test<br/>

 # Training step